blocknodecore/core-blockchain/README.md

 * Install this package **([See Installation](#installation))**

 * Download your newly created validator wallet from your server and import it into your metamask or preferred wallet.
-Fund this account with the appropriate DAPO Coins needed to become a validator.
+Fund this account with the appropriate BNC Coins needed to become a validator.
 Example command to download the wallet on your local PC.
 Only works for UNIX-based OSes or on any environment that can run the OpenSSH package:
 ```bash
   scp -r root@<server_ip>:/root/core-blockchain/chaindata/node1/keystore ./
   scp root@<server_ip>:/root/core-blockchain/chaindata/node1/pass.txt ./